chetanmeh/meta64/readme.md

 * Import/Export to XML
 * Admin feature to insert entire book "War and Peace", for quickly creating test data for exploring all the features, and especially 'search'.
+* Smart dynamic image sizing.
+Images are sized to look best on your device regardless of screen size or orientation,.

 ## Future Features
 Listed here in the order they will likely be developed...

 * Add user documentation as actual content, and create a button that links to that in a separate browser window/tab.
-* Need to encrypt password cookie on client.
-* Need to make home page detect Google web crawler, and expose urls that include mainly the home page of meta64 content but also allows walking of **one** page per user, and have a standard of like /user/home being the folder that users can create that will be 'searchable' on google.
+* SEO (Search Engine Optimization): Need to make home page detect Google web crawler, and expose urls that include mainly the home page of meta64 content but also allows WebCrawling of **one** page per user, and have a standard of like **/nt:user/nt:home** being the folder that users can create that will be 'searchable' on google.
-* Admin console that shows free memory statistics, connection info, number of logged in users, disk space consumption specifically in the DB storage folder.
+* Admin console that shows free memory statistics, connection info, number of logged in users, disk space consumption specifically in the DB storage folder, etc.
 * Usage of email address for verification of new accounts.
 * Embed legacy meta64.com news engine, as some sort of plugin, to populate news information.
 * Timelining of Nodes: Defined as reverse-chronological view of all nodes recursively under a specific node.
-* Display images at smaller sizes, with click to enlarge capability.
-Currently all images are displayed at their actual size.
 * Some way to let user render text at a narrower width across the page.
 Lines going completely across a wide screen are hard to read - at least on a larger screen device
 * Email notification engine to support collaboration
 * More JUnit unit tests.